poseidon-framework/poseidon-framework.github.io/trident.md

 ```
 trident fetch -d ... -d ... \
-  -f "*package_title_1*,*package_title_2*,*package_title_3*,group_name,<Individual1>" \
+  -f "*package_title_1*,*package_title_2*,*package_title_3*,group_name,<Individual1>"
-  --fetchFile path/to/forgeFile
 ```

-and the entities you want to download must be listed either in one or more simple strings with comma-separated values, which can be passed via one or multiple options `-f`/`--fetchString`, or in one or more text files (`--fetchFile`).
+and the entities you want to download must be listed either in a simple string of comma-separated values, which can be passed via `-f`/`--fetchString`, or in a text file (`--fetchFile`).
 Entities are then combined from these sources.

-Entities are specified using a special syntax: Package titles are wrapped in asterisks: *package_title* (see also the documentation of `forge` below), group names are spelled as is, and individual names are wrapped in angular brackets, liks `<Individual1>`.
+Entities are specified using a special syntax (see also the documentation of `forge` below): Package titles are wrapped in asterisks: *package_title*, group names are spelled as is, and individual names are wrapped in angular brackets, liks `<Individual1>`.
 Fetch will figure out which packages need to be downloaded to include all specified entities. `--downloadAll`, which can be given instead of `-f` and `--fetchFile`, causes fetch to download all packages from the server.
 The downloaded packages are added in the first (!) `-d` directory (which gets created if it doesn't exist), but downloads are only performed if the respective packages are not already present in an up-to-date version in any of the `-d` dirs.

 Note that `trident fetch` makes most sense in combination with `trident list --remote`: First one can inspect what is available on the server, then one can create a custom fetch command.

-`fetch` also has the optional arguments `--remote https:://..."` do name an alternative poseidon server.
-The default points to the [DAG server](https://poseidon-framework.github.io/#/repos).
+`fetch` also has the optional arguments `--remote https:://..."` to name an alternative poseidon server.
+The default points to the [DAG server](repo_overview).

 To overwrite outdated package versions with `fetch`, the `-u`/`--upgrade` flag has to be set.
 Note that many file systems do not offer a way to recover overwritten files.
 So be careful with this switch.

 #### Forge command

-`forge` creates new poseidon packages by extracting and merging packages, populations and individuals from your poseidon repositories.
+`forge` creates new Poseidon packages by extracting and merging packages, populations and individuals from your Poseidon repositories.

 <details>
  <summary><i class="fas fa-search"></i> <i class="fas fa-terminal"></i> <b>Click here for command line details</b></summary>

 ```
 Usage: trident forge ((-d|--baseDir DIR) |
                        ((-p|--genoOne ARG) | --inFormat ARG --genoFile ARG
                          --snpFile ARG --indFile ARG) [--snpSet ARG])
                      [--forgeFile ARG | (-f|--forgeString ARG)]
                      [--selectSnps ARG] [--intersect] [--outFormat ARG]
                      [--minimal] [--onlyGeno] (-o|--outPackagePath ARG)
                      [-n|--outPackageName ARG] [--no-extract]
   Select packages, groups or individuals and create a new Poseidon package from
   them